How to Convert a Garden Shed Into a Chicken Coop

 Is It Cheaper To Just Build a Chicken Coop?

 Building a chicken coop from scratch can be cheaper than converting a shed.
-However, if you already have the shed in your garden, adding these additional elements can be much more affordable.
+However, if you already have a shed in your garden, adding these additional elements can be much more affordable.
 Plus; when done right, sheds make for an aesthetically pleasing chicken coop.

 Benefits of Converting a Shed Into a Chicken Coop